Jesse Jagz: 2014: Jagz Nation Vol. 2: Royal Niger Company

 Jesse Jagz released his third studio album, Jagz Nation, Vol. 2: Royal Niger Company, on 28 March 2014.
-He hired fellow musicians Shady, Dugod, Hyce-age, Ibro and Phazehop to assist with production.
+He hired fellow musicians Shady, Dugod, Hyce-age, Ibro, and Phazehop to assist with production.
 The album consists of samples ranging from Rufus & Chaka Khan's "Ain't Nobody" to excerpts from movies such as Network (1976), Scarface (1983), and Johnny Mad Dog (2008).
-The album features guest appearances and recording samples by Fela Kuti, Tupac, Rufus & Chaka Khan, Tesh Carter, Jumar, Dugod, Sarah Mitaru, Rexx and Show Dem Camp.
-Jagz Nation, Vol. 2: Royal Niger Company was originally meant be a mixtape and was initially titled The Transfiguration of Jesse Jagz.
+The album features guest appearances and recording samples by Fela Kuti, Tupac, Rufus & Chaka Khan, Tesh Carter, Jumar, Dugod, Sarah Mitaru, Rexx, and Show Dem Camp.
+Jagz Nation, Vol. 2: Royal Niger Company was originally meant to be a mixtape and was initially titled The Transfiguration of Jesse Jagz.
 On 28 March 2014, Jesse Jagz made the album available for digital streaming on SoundCloud.
 On 2 August 2014, he held the second edition of the Jesse Jagz Experience concert at the AGIP Recital Hall; he called it "The Greatest Concert" and performed with a 16-man hip-hop orchestra band.

 Jesse Jagz started creating the album by recording a mixture of ideas for two months.
 After the two-month period, his team sifted through the music and selected the album's final track listing.
 He chose the album's title to sensitize Nigerians about their history, saying that he made the album for his core fans.
 He described the album as two steps above Jagz Nation, Vol. 1: Thy Nation Come and said he wanted to stay away from reggae-influenced sounds for sentimental reasons.
 He hoped people found healing from the album and wanted people who were hurting to find comfort in it.
 On 17 March 2014, the album's cover art was released to the general public.
 Inspired by the works of René Magritte, it shows a standing man with his face hidden by an apple.
 The concept behind Magritte's work revolves around revealing one thing and hiding another.
 The cover art features a model holding different items that symbolize the culture of Nigeria.